 Our thesis is that recognizing object categories, be they fish or bicycles, is fundamentally a problem of deformable shape matching.
-Back in the 1970s, at least three different research groups working in different communities initiated such an approach: in computer vision, Fischler and Elschlager [10], in statistical image analysis, Grenander ([12]and earlier), and in neural networks, von der Malsburg ([14] and earlier).
-The core idea that related but not identical shapes can be deformed into alignment using simple coordinate transformations dates even further back, to D'Arcy Thompson, in his classic work On Growth and Form [31].
+Back in the 1970s, at least three different research groups working in different communities initiated such an approach: in computer vision, Fischler and Elschlager [10], in statistical image analysis, Grenander ([12]and earlier), and in neural networks, von der Malsburg ([15] and earlier).
+The core idea that related but not identical shapes can be deformed into alignment using simple coordinate transformations dates even further back, to D'Arcy Thompson, in the 1910's with, On Growth and Form [30].